codingconcepts/blog-posts/posts/chaos-monkey.md

 }
 ```

-### Configuration
+##### Configuration

 Configuration is also simple.
-Following on from my initial design decisions, the orchestrator is responsible for scheduling and nothing more, while the agents are responsible for killing processes/machines etc. and nothing more
+Following on from my initial design decisions, the orchestrator is responsible for scheduling and nothing more, while the agents are responsible for killing processes/machines etc. and nothing more.

-Here's the orchestrator's config file:
+###### Orchestrator config

 ``` json
 {